This practice note includes detailed advice on:

 2.1 Do you meet all the outcomes?

-You should familiarise yourself with the new SRA Code and ensure that you will be able to meet all the new outcomes.
+You should familiarise yourself with the SRA Code and ensure that you will be able to meet all of the outcomes.
+Many are familiar to those who were in practice prior to 2011, however, the Code of Conduct did introduce some newer outcomes, including treating clients fairly and certain business management requirements.

 2.3 Do you need to follow all of the IBs?